m-arizaj/LLMs-metrics-catalog/LLMs-metrics-catalog/docs/metrics/generative/amber-score.md

 title: AMBER Score
 sidebar_label: AMBER Score
 ---
+import { ReferencesIndex } from '@site/src/components/References';

 ## Introduction

 The AMBER Score is a composite metric designed to evaluate hallucination behavior in Multi-modal Large Language Models (MLLMs).
 It was introduced by Wang et al. (2023) in the benchmark AMBER: An LLM-Free Multi-dimensional Benchmark for MLLMs Hallucination Evaluation, providing a unified and low-cost method for assessing hallucinations in both generative and discriminative multimodal tasks.
 Unlike previous evaluation methods that rely on large models or human raters, AMBER provides an LLM-free, automatic, and multidimensional approach.
 It measures hallucinations across three key dimensions:
 1. *Existence* — objects falsely introduced or omitted in model output,
 2. *Attribute* — hallucinations related to color, number, or action,